agwlprash/agwlprash.github.io/_pages/research.md

 [Navigate to top](#Top_of_page){: .btn .btn--inverse .btn--small}

 ## Phase change dynamics <a id="PhaseChange">

+Phase change phenomena like condensation and boiling are ubiquitous, from industrial processes to household equipment.
+Using unique surface interactions, we investigate and control phase change dynamics of soft matter for a range of applications in power generation, heat exchange and water purification.

   <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/LFdroplevitating.gif" alt="LFdroplevit" width="40%">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/researchims/LFdroptranslation.gif" alt="LFdroptrans" width="40%">